MannLabs/alphakraken/README.md

 and to have correct permissions for the logs directory.

 4. Set up the network bind mounts (see below).

+6. Copy the cluster run script `submit_job.sh` to `/fs/home/kraken-user/kraken` on the cluster.
+Make sure to update it on changes.

-5. Run one-time initialization of the internal airflow database:
+6. Run one-time initialization of the internal airflow database:
 ```bash
 docker compose --env-file=envs/prod.env run airflow-init
 ```